Skip to main content

 Overview

 DoorLoop requires a Social Security Number (SSN) to run TransUnion background checks.
-For international applicants without Social Security Numbers, you may need to request alternative documentation for verification instead.
-Verification in this instance is done outside of DoorLoop.
+For international applicants without an SSN, you may need to request alternative documentation for verification.
+In these cases, verification is completed outside of DoorLoop.
+In DoorLoop specifically, TransUnion’s integration depends on this standardized U.S. credit system, which is why an SSN is required to run those reports.

-You'll want to check your local landlord-tenant laws before beginning the screening process.
+Be sure to review your local landlord-tenant laws before beginning the screening process.

 Send an application with tenant screening turned off